Fleet Management Asset Management

 The Department of General Services ensures that safe, reliable fleet vehicles and equipment are available for Metro business and at the lowest initial and operating costs possible.
-Toward that end, the Office of Fleet Management (OFM) Asset Management staff provide a range of services including vehicle/equipment acquisition (fleet additions and replacements), license renewal, and asset disposal.
-OFM also promotes and directs employee use practices that will reduce air pollution, conserve fuel, protect assets, and reduce costs.
+Toward that end, the Office of Fleet Management Asset Management staff provide a range of services including vehicle/equipment acquisition (fleet additions and replacements), license renewal, and asset disposal.
+We also promote and direct employee use practices that will reduce air pollution, conserve fuel, protect assets, and reduce costs.

 The cost-effective acquisition (by purchase or lease) of vehicles and equipment to meet the needs of Metro agencies is the primary Asset Management objective.
 Asset Management staff procure units that are properly approved funded for purchase in accord with all relevant requirements.

 Asset Management staff record units in Metro’s fixed asset system as well as complete any registration and licensing requirements.
 Government Service plates are affixed to Metro vehicles (except a regular series license plate may be issued and affixed to vehicles assigned to selected officials or units involved in surveillance or undercover activities).
-Except in the cases of vehicles used for law enforcement purposes or assigned to transport an elected Metro official, OFM will affix a clearly visible decal or seal identifying the agency to which it is assigned to the front door of each side of any Metro owned or leased vehicle.
-Finally, OFM assigns and affixes a unique, alpha-numeric unit identification number to each vehicle and piece of equipment.
+Except in the cases of vehicles used for law enforcement purposes or assigned to transport an elected Metro official, our office will affix a clearly visible decal or seal identifying the agency to which it is assigned to the front door of each side of any Metro owned or leased vehicle.
+Finally, we assign and affix a unique, alpha-numeric unit identification number to each vehicle and piece of equipment.

 Assignment and Use